chrislelouch/chrislelouch/README.md

 - 👋 Hi, I’m @chrislelouch
 - 👀 I’m interested in Operating system and networking, C and python programming languages
-- 🌱 I’m currently learning Wireless sensor network
+- 🌱 I’m currently learning Wireless sensor network and DevOps
-- 💞️ I’m looking to collaborate on all about IoT oparating system
+- 💞️ I’m looking to collaborate on all about IoT oparating system and DevOps project
 - 📫 How to reach me : telegram @Equato_lelouch, @chrislelouch on git
 <!---
 chrislelouch/chrislelouch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.